Tips for jigging early season walleyes from walleye guru Brian ‘Bro’ Brosdahl.

 Conventional sonar requires anglers to drive over the fish to see them, which often spooks fish in clear water lakes.
 This is why so many anglers in my area like to fish walleyes in stained water, which allows anglers to get over walleyes without spooking them.

-Cover is at a premium early in the season, so I usually fish rocks or emergent weeds.
+When cover is at a premium early in the season, I usually fish rocks or emergent weeds.
 I must adjust my presentations and type of jigs based on the conditions I face.

 My second rod is a slightly heavier 6-foot, 3-inch, medium-light action St. Croix Elite, rigged with 10-pound braided Sunline and a 7- or 8-pound fluorocarbon leader.
 Since jig fishing means the occasional snag, I like a fluorocarbon leader that’s lighter than my braided line.
 The leader is the weakest link and breaks first.